Notargets/gocfd/README.md

 me@home:bash# gocfd
 ```
 ### Update
-DFR works, sort of - if you watch through the instability near the beginning, it stabilizes and gets the right wave graphically and preserves energy and repeating patterns - pretty cool!
+DFR for Maxwell's equations now uses 2nd order artificial dissipation to remove the odd/even aliasing and it works pretty well, which affirms my earlier finding of higher order modes.
+Next steps might include doing a stability analysis on the DFR scheme, covering the details of the reconstruction.
+It is slightly different than in Jameson(2014), in that this formulation of NDG uses N+1 points for the polynomials, including the node edges.
+In Jameson(2014), they extended the flux points to N+3 to cover the element edges, where here I just formed the fluxes at the face points, which are at i=1 and i=N+1.

 You can see it as model 4 with default parameters like ```gocfd -model 4 -graph``` The issue is the instability - it scales with N, so is a higher order modal signal - It could be that the Lax Friedrich's flux, which is 1st order, is not providing damping of the higher order modes.
 But why are there higher order modes?
 Are these unresolved waves?
 I can't answer without more looking into it...

 ### Current Status (May 9, 2020): Direct Flux Reconstruction implemented for 1D Advection, moving to implement for the other two 1D model problems